 The PIP is suitable for fixed site, mobile or airborne sampling.

 Two optional software packages are available for PIP users.
-The first is the Particle Analysis and Display System (PADS), which allows for instrument control and real-time data display.
+The Particle Analysis and Display System (PADS) allows for instrument control and real-time data display.

-The Optical Array Shadow Imaging Software (OASIS) is designed for rigorous post-processing analysis.
+OASIS, shown at right, is designed for rigorous post-processing analysis.
 It provides additional particle statistics beyond those generated by PADS.
 In addition, OASIS allows users to filter particles by various criteria, including particle area, particle shape, area fraction, and inter-arrival time.
 Written in IGOR Pro, OASIS leverages IGOR’s robust statistical analysis features for enhanced data analysis and graphing capability.

 Shadow images of particles passing through a collimated laser beam are projected onto a linear array of 64 photodetectors.
 The presence of a particle is registered by a change in the light level on each diode.
 The registered changes in the photodetectors are stored at a rate consistent with probe velocity and the instrument’s size resolution.
 Particle images are reconstructed from individual “slices,” where a slice is the state of the 64-element linear array at a given moment in time.
 A slice must be stored at each time interval that the particle advances through the beam a distance equal to the resolution of the probe.
 Optional grayscale imaging gives three levels of shadow recording on each photodetector, allowing more detailed information on the particles.

-|Technique:||Optical Array Probe with 64 elements: 62 sizing elements, end diode rejection|
+|Technique||Optical Array Probe with 64 elements: 62 sizing elements, end diode rejection|

-|100 µm – 6.2 mm|
+|Measured Particle Size Range||100 µm – 6.2 mm|

-|Sample Area:||260 mm x 6.2 mm for standard configuration (no Korolev tips)|
+|Sample Area||260 mm x 6.2 mm for standard configuration (no Korolev tips)|

-|Upper Concentration Range:||100 particles/cm3|
+|Upper Concentration Range||100 particles/cm3|

-|Air Speed Range:||10 – 200 m/sec|
+|Air Speed Range||10 – 200 m/sec|

-|Number of Size Bins:||62|
+|Number of Size Bins||62|

-|Sampling Frequency:||Asynchronous, 0.1 - 10 Hz.
+|Sampling Frequency||Asynchronous, 0.1 - 10 Hz.
 1-second sampling is typical|

-|Calibration Verification:||Spinning glass disk with opaque dots of known size|
+|Calibration Verification||Spinning glass disk with opaque dots of known size|

-|Two channels: RS-422: 56,000 Baud Rate; High-Speed Serial: 4 x 106 Baud Rate (RS-422 only)|
+|Data System Interface:||Two channels: RS-422: 56,000 Baud Rate; High-Speed Serial: 4 x 106 Baud Rate (RS-422 only)|

-|Software (Optional):||Particle Analysis and Display System (PADS)
+|Software (Optional)||Particle Analysis and Display System (PADS)

 Optical Array Shadow Imaging Software (OASIS)

-|Weight:||21 lbs./9.5 kg in DMT canister
+|Weight||21 lbs./9.5 kg in DMT canister

 10.5 lbs./4.8 kg outside of canister